onebee9/resourceWall/README.md

 #### By: Ibifuro Odu, Chris Tate & Jimmy Tang

-This is our Pintrest clone which will allow users to do the following:
+A Pintrest clone where users can do the following:

-* Users are able to save an external URL along with a title and description
+* Save an external URL along with a title and description
-* Users are able to search for already-saved resources created by any user
+* Search for already-saved resources created by any user
-* Users are able to categorize any resource under a topic
+* Categorize any resource under a topic
-* Users are able to comment on any resource
+* Comment on any resource
-* Users are able to rate any resource
+* Rate any resource
-* Users are able to like any resource
+* Like any resource
-* Users are able to view all their own and all liked resources on one page ("My resources")
+* View all contributed and liked resources on one page ("My resources").
-* Users are able to register, log in, log out and update their profile

 ## Dependencies